-We have previously written about the Federal Government’s new proposal for small business restructuring to avoid liquidation.
+We have previously written about the Federal Government’s proposal for small business restructuring to avoid liquidation.
 This article provides an example of how this process will work in practice.

 To be eligible to take advantage of the small business restructuring process, your company must have less than $1 million in debt and you must have paid or be up to date with all outstanding employee entitlements including superannuation.
 You must also have your tax lodgements up to date.

-Summary of How the Small Business Restructuring Process Will Work
+How the Small Business Restructuring Process Will Work

 Below is a summary of how you can take advantage of the process and appoint a Small Business Restructuring Practitioner (Practitioner) to help your company avoid liquidation.

 How We Can Help

 We have helped numerous clients settle debts owed to creditors to avoid liquidation.
 This includes settling business debts including lease debts.
 However, sometimes debt settlement is not feasible, particularly for companies with ATO debts which generally won’t reduce debts other than by reducing interest and penalties.